gdbroman/broman.blog/_posts/2020/2020-08-18-the-ultimate-winners.md

 Troublemaking winners, and lazy losers.

-There are those who don’t fight, but still succeed.
+There are also those who don’t fight, but still succeed.

 They don’t declare war.